Current Ministry Location-Cambodia

-Then, in 1984, she was called back to the Maryknoll Sisters Center to serve what would turn out to be her first term as congregational treasurer, a position she would hold for the next eight years.
-She stayed on for an additional two years to be coordinator of a congregational study.
+Then, in 1984, she was called back to the Maryknoll Sisters Center to serve what would turn out to be her first term as Congregational Treasurer, a position she would hold for the next eight years.
+She stayed on for an additional two years to be Coordinator of a Congregational Study.

 In 1995, Sister Regina was assigned to Cambodia, where she worked with the Beoung Tum Pun Community Based Health and Education Project.
 From the beginning the Maryknoll Sisters had worked hand-in-hand with the Beoung Tum Pun parish.
 In 2008, their new church was the first to be consecrated in Phnom Penh since the fall of the Khmer Rouge.

-The project also included small-scale savings and loans for about thirty families who benefited from improved standards of living through access to no-interest loans.
+The project included small-scale savings and loans for about thirty families who benefited from improved standards of living through access to no-interest loans.
 The scholarship program provided school assistance to cover supplies and teachers fees for 225 students in primary school and 70 students in lower and upper secondary school.
-The project also worked within the government school system which, while extremely challenging, is the best way to improve education for a broader number of students in their village.
+The project also worked within the government school system which, while extremely challenging, was the best way to improve education for a broader number of students in their village.

 “Given our long-term presence in Beoung Tum Pun, the services of our programs continued to meet the needs of the community,” Sister Regina said.
 “Every child who learned to read, write and think critically about the future of Cambodia took a step in the right direction.
 We paved the way for those steps.”